Managing Money & Dealing with Debt

 Don’t get trapped in high interest debt

 One is good debt vs. bad debt: Try not to get stuck in high interest debt, like overdrafts or credit card debt.
 And avoid expensive payday loans or loan sharks.
 It can be really hard to improve your financial situation if you’re paying 30-40% interest.
-If you are in that situation, don’t feel shame, just get some help.
+If you are in that situation, don’t feel shame, just get some help in dealing with debt.
 Negotiate with your bank or relevant lender to reduce your interest rate or agree a plan to make your debt more manageable.
 Or try to transfer your credit balance to a cheaper account.
 Or seek help from a debt support group.

 Avoid unnecessary charges

 Set yourself up for success: avoid paying unnecessary banking charges for going over limits on your overdraft or credit.
 Get set up so if you are approaching your overdraft limit, you get an alert from your bank.
 If you’re nearing your credit limit, you get an alert from your credit card provider.
 Because then you have the chance to make some adjustments, to transfer some money in, or reduce your spending.
 Learn how the system works and engage with it.

 Try to reduce your debt.
 Work out whether you have an income problem or a spending problem.
 And that comes down to understanding exactly where your money is going, and budgeting for it.
 Most banks have budgeting apps that can help you track your income and outgoings.
 Or if you have a Monzo or Revolut card, all your spending is broken down and you can see clearly where your money goes.